Top

 Mr X lives in Delhi and pays INR 20,000 per month as rent.
 He works as a salaried employee in Delhi, getting INR 40,000 as a basic salary and INR 15,000 as an HRA monthly.

-Let us calculate the HRA exemption amount for Mr X using this information:
+Let us calculate the HRA deduction amount for Mr X using this information.

 The minimum amount is for "Actual HRA received" of INR 1,80,000, which you can deduct from your annual taxable income.
 In this case, there will be no remaining amount for tax exemption from HRA (HRA received).

-You can also use a calculator by the Income Tax Department for an easy and quick estimate of the HRA exemption amount.
+You can also use a calculator by the Income Tax Department for an easy and quick estimate of the HRA tax benefit.

 HRA Benefits Other Than Salaried Person